shinysharky/kaoru_public/README.md

 - welcome message for new people joining
 - automatically sends when joining

-### ˎˊ˗ moon phase
+### ˎˊ˗ Spirit Animal
-- Kaoru tells you the current moon phase
+- Same as Dream Job but with Animals
-- maybe some special message based on the moon phase?
+- Maybe a Personality Test with Discord Embed Buttons(?)

 ### ˎˊ˗ daily
 - Kaoru sends a random cute picture or GIF (animals, aesthetic art, etc.).